schorschinho/osprey/docs/02 - Before You Start.md

 data associated with this job are stored in a MATLAB structure, the Osprey *data container*.
 By default, this container is called `MRSCont`, but you are free to give it a more meaningful variable name.

 `Osprey`'s data handling is based in large parts on the free MATLAB toolbox FID-A. The `Osprey` folder contains a library of, sometimes modified, FID-A functions and additions.
-Please make sure that you do not include an installation of the original FID-A suite in your MATLAB path.
+Please make sure that you do **not** include an installation of the original FID-A suite in your MATLAB path, as some functions in the `Osprey` folder might be shadowed by FID-A functions with the same name.

-The `MRSCont` container functions as a super-structure, containing FID-A structures for each dataset and processing step, along with additional information (e.g. a few basic QA metrics, quantification results, etc).
+The `MRSCont` data container functions as a super-structure, containing FID-A structures for each dataset and processing step, along with additional information (e.g. a few basic QA metrics, quantification results, etc).